szczyglis-dev/py-gpt/docs/source/modes.rst

 Agent-related application settings are available under ``Settings -> Agents and experts``.
 The **Chat with Agents** section contains settings intended for this workflow. ``Show full tool-chain in Chat with Agents`` is disabled by default.
 When enabled, the final response stores and displays the complete chain of normal tool calls performed during the workflow, with a separate expandable Request/Response pair for each tool call.
 Internal orchestration and worker-management tools are excluded.

+``Restore full workflow history on next request`` controls how completed Chat with Agents turns are replayed to the main agent on later requests.
+It is enabled by default for backward compatibility.
+When enabled, PyGPT rebuilds the ordered workflow from durable partials and restores intermediate main-agent output together with persisted worker results.
+This provides richer continuity but can use substantially more input tokens.
+When disabled, PyGPT restores only the authoritative final response from each completed Chat with Agents turn.
+The full workflow remains stored in the database and available to the UI; it is simply omitted from later model-facing history, reducing token usage at the cost of less detailed workflow context.

+The same policy is used by the live history token estimate and by Advanced Context Handling when it sizes and snapshots durable history for checkpoints.
+With final-response-only history selected, those checkpoint snapshots use the final response rather than reintroducing the full stored workflow.
+Compact rolling memory created inside a currently running long workflow remains available so Advanced Context Handling can keep that active run coherent.

 The runtime worker-count and iteration limits are configurable in the same section:

 * ``Max iterations (Chat / Orchestrator)`` - main-agent iteration limit for Chat and Orchestrator.
 Default: ``48``.